TIMOTHY

 an ASCII file.
 One purpose of this program is to add blank lines to sampling databases

-so that sample can be printed on call record sheets.
+so that sample information can be printed on call record sheets.
+Another use is

-Another use is the removing of unwanted records from data sets or to prevent
+the removing of unwanted records from data sets or to prevent printing

-printing extraneous sampling information on the call record sheets.
-The program
+extraneous sampling information on the call record sheets.
+The program includes

 Combine - A